ngi-nix/ngipkgs/CONTRIBUTING.md

 In any case, it is encouraged to create a pull request to Nixpkgs, then to this repository, with a comment linking to the Nixpkgs pull request in the description and the Nix expressions.

+## Documentation style guide

+When contributing documentation, do not split lines at arbitrary character lengths.
+Instead, write one sentence per line, as this makes it easier to review changes.

 ## How to create pull requests to NGIpkgs